lunjon/blast/README.md

 Blast needs a *blast file* that defines what requests to send.
 The specfile is written in YAML and can be specified using `--spec-file` flag.
 If not specified it looks for a `blast.y[a]ml` in the current working directory.

+In this file you'll define the requests to send and other options.

 **Example**:
 ```yaml